Bobby Joe Ebola and the Children MacNuggits: Initial breakup and hiatus

-In 2000, Bobby Joe Ebola recorded and released ¡Carmelita Sings!: Visions of a Rock Apocalypse (S.P.A.M.), a 26-track album that was as eclectic as it was confrontational.
-The album, engineered by Mauricio Acevedo in Richmond, CA, was the band's first digitally recorded endeavor and featured songs recorded both as the traditional two piece duo and with their full band ensemble.
+In 2000, Bobby Joe Ebola recorded and released the album - Carmelita Sings: Visions of a Rock Apocalypse (S.P.A.M.), a 26-track album that was as electric as it was confrontational.
+The album, engineered by Mauricio Acevedo in Richmond, CA, was the band's first digitally recorded endeavor and featured songs recorded both as the traditional two-piece duo and with their full band ensemble.
 During this time, the band could sense that an implosion was near.
 Dan and Corbett were poor from studio and touring costs, exhausted, and struggling to run Geekfest and S.P.A.M.
 Records.
 The band had stopped being fun for them, and Bobby Joe Ebola and the Children MacNuggits called it quits.

 After the breakup of the band, Corbett remained as the head coordinator of S.P.A.M.
 Records, vowing to show what he felt to be the real side of Bay Area alternative music.
 Many cult favorite Bay Area bands would get their start on S.P.A.M.
 Records, notably Hunx & His Punx frontman Hunx's previous electropop band Gravy Train!!!!, the high energy garage rock band Rock n Roll Adventure Kids, manic thrash punk band Tommy Lasorda and "Junkyard Rock" twee band The Blast Rocks!!!.
 In 2002, S.P.A.M. released a re-issue of San Francisco punk band Hickey (band)'s Various States of Disrepair CD.
 Corbett maintained S.P.A.M.
 Records until its demise, when both the label and Geekfest ceased to exist.
 Dan started work on a rock opera, Day of the Zombie.
 He also collaborated with former Bob Weirdos bandmate and present That Damned Band! frontman Dylan McPuke in the all monster jug band, Thee HoboGobbelins.

 Though broken up, Dan and Corbett remained friends, and on more than one occasion (mostly at friends' request or for benefit shows) they would re-unite for one-off shows.
 Dan and Corbett also starred together in the independent film, Neptune, directed by filmmaker Anthony Marchitiello, alongside former back-up vocalist John Geek.
 In 2006, Corbett started a punk rock band called the Neverending Party, which released a split 7-inch on Thrillhouse Records with The Reaction as well as a self-titled 7-inch single on Freedom School Records.